 Can I be seen today?

 The Vita Health Care team is here to help you and has your mental health as their top priority.
 We know that you may need to see us on the same day that you call, but on some days that may not be possible.
+From time to time there may be last minute cancellations which you can check online via the BOOK AN APPOINTMENT option on the website.

 If you need urgent medical attention, please call 000 for an ambulance.